Ashlalala/aajonusnet/md/QNA/Q&A Of December 7, 2003.md

 Q: Your detox book?
 Is it going to stay strictly with diet, or is it going to get into other things?

 A: Well, it's going to talk about what is pollution, what forms of pollution, including clothing, anything that's synthesized like rayon, Dagron, any of those synthesized fabrics.
 Anything that's not cotton, wool, or silk is toxic.
 It's plastic.
-And they use solvents or proxies to put it together.
+And they use solvents or epoxies to put it together.
 So when those fibers break, now all that lint goes and you breathe it in, you're breathing in plastic.
 That has to be dissolved in your body.
 You have BPAs, dioxins, all throughout the system.
 So I'm going to talk about anything that's toxic, rugs, anything that's toxic.

 Q: Does that go for [unintelligible] or for your no-press garments?